Live Chat

 Note: If the restored database is in dirty shutdown state, then users have to perform Exchange database hard repair or soft repair by using the ESEUTIL command.

-If you want to verify that if this solution is worked or not, then go to the directory where you have restored the Exchange database and see if it is exist.
+If you want to verify whether this solution has worked or not, go to the directory where you have restored the Exchange database and see if it exists.
 Users can also check the Windows Server backup log files to verify the job status.

-The Database Portability method has its own drawback and on the WSB (Windows Server Backup) solution users have to first create the backup data first to import it on the new server.
-In these solution it require the recent EDB and server should be in a working state and this can in the same organization, in the same forest.
+The Database Portability method has its drawbacks and on the WSB (Windows Server Backup) solution users have to first create the backup data to import it on the new server.
+However, in this solution, there is a need for the recent EDB file and the working server within the same organization and in the same forest.

-If users want to restore Exchange database to a new server when it is in a offline or dismounted state, then in this case this solution doesn’t work.
-For this, users can use the advanced Exchange EDB Repair Tool used by many IT Experts, Exchange and novice users to export the offline EDB to the Live Exchange Server 2016 / 2013 / 2010 / 2007 / 2003 mailboxes in a simplified manner.
+If users want to restore Exchange database to a new server when it is in an offline or dismounted state, then in this case this solution doesn’t work.
+For this, users can use the advanced Exchange EDB Repair Tool used by many IT Experts, Exchange, and novice users to add the offline EDB to the Live Exchange Server mailboxes.

-After recovery, users can easily extract the healthy and recovered mailboxes to export it directly into the Exchange Server, Office 365 and multiple file formats.
+After recovery, users can easily extract the healthy and recovered mailboxes to export them directly into the Exchange Server, Office 365, and multiple file formats.

 Bringing It All Together

-Restore Exchange database to a new server is not a piece of cake.
-Users can use the manual solution to restore the mailbox database from the existing server to the new one but it is to use the automated wizard given in the above section which easily recovers the minimal and severely corrupted offline/dismounted Exchange database and export it to the Live Exchange Server in a simplified way without any interruption.
+Restore Exchange database to different server is not a piece of cake.
+Users can use the manual solution to restore the mailbox database from the existing server to the new one.
+Still, it is advised to use the automated wizard given in the above section.
+It can easily recover the minimal and severely corrupted offline/dismounted Exchange database.
+Additionally, it can export it to the Live Exchange Server in a simplified way without any interruption.